User Guide

 - The command

-because the longest matching alias that matches the prefix word istag -A -D
+tag -A -D OSwill be replaced asuntagall OSbecause the longest matching alias that matches the prefix word istag -A -D.

 - For example: Suppose that you have created two aliases: